gsampaio-rh/city-ai-agent/README.md

 - **Function:** Locates potholes and computes severity based on bounding box metrics.
 - **Usage:** The detection service processes uploaded road images and annotates pothole locations.

-### Geospatial Intelligence

-- **APIs:**
-  - [Nominatim](https://nominatim.openstreetmap.org/) for forward and reverse geocoding.
-  - [Overpass API](https://overpass-api.de/) for querying nearby amenities and infrastructure.
-- **Purpose:** Enriches image data with precise location details and contextual urban information.
-- **Underlying Source:** All geospatial data is provided via the OpenStreetMap ecosystem.

-#### How It's Used

-- **Nominatim API**:
-  Converts addresses into latitude/longitude and vice-versa to tag road damage with relevant administrative and street-level metadata.

-- **Overpass API**:
-  Extracts infrastructure like hospitals, schools, and traffic details (e.g. speed limits, pavement type) around the pothole to contextualize severity and urgency.

 ### LLM Summarization with LLaMA via Ollama

 - **Models:**